In the fall, I will be starting a new position as an Innovation Engineer at ICARM, an NSF-funded MSRI on the campus of Carnegie Mellon! Here is my CV.

+I am currently an Assistant Research Professor at the University of Connecticut, where I am mentored by Ralf Schiffler and Kyu-Hwan Lee.
 I grew up in Hayden, Alabama, and attended college at Jacksonville State University in Jacksonville, Alabama.
 I completed my Ph.D. in mathematics at the University of Alabama in Tuscaloosa under the supervision of Kyungyong Lee.
-I am currently an Assistant Research Professor at the University of Connecticut, where I am mentored by Ralf Schiffler and Kyu-Hwan Lee.
-I am on the job market this fall!

 My research is in combinatorics, in particular cluster algebras and symmetric functions.
 I am particularly interested in combining frontier machine learning (ML) and artificial intelligence (AI) methods to discover new combinatorial interpretations, bijections, and algorithms.
 I spend the majority of my time addressing open questions involving mutation-invariant and hereditary properties of quivers, as well as statistics and bijections on Dyck paths and Young tableaux.